trunghjieu2506/tp/docs/UserGuide.md

 income
 ```

-Use help to see the list of available commands:
+After entering **income mode**, use help to see the list of available commands:
 ```
 help
 ```

-Track all income sources and financial gains with the commands below:
+Track all income sources with the commands below:

 ### Add Income
+Adds a new income entry with a description, amount, category, and optional date.

 **Command:**
 ```